 What it’s made of: Hyaluronic acid

 Why choose Restylane?
 Restylane was the very first filler developed by Galderma, so it’s tried and true by practitioners.
-As board-certified dermatologist Corey L. Hartman, MD, FAAD, explains, there are also a range of filler types under Restylane (outlined below) that are designed to address multiple volume needs and areas.
-Restylane is granular and more cohesive in terms of texture, which Dr. Westbay says allows it to stay in place better, making it ideal for adding volume in facial areas that are volume deficient.
-Restylane is also arguably easier to mold than other filler brands, which allows the injector to better create shapes and contours.
+As board-certified dermatologist Corey L. Hartman, MD, FAAD, explains, there is also a range of filler types under Restylane (outlined below) that are designed to address multiple volume needs and areas.
+Restylane is granular and more cohesive in terms of texture, which Dr Maiman says allows it to stay in place better, making it ideal for adding volume in facial areas that are volume deficient.
+Restylane is also arguably easier to mould than other filler brands, which allows the injector to better create shapes and contours.

 Injection sites: Cheekbones, temples, upper forehead, jawline, chin, puppet lines, nasolabial folds, and lips.
 “It is my number one go-to and the most versatile filler for almost any area on the face and body to provide predictable, hydrated volume,” says Ellen Marmur, MD, FAAD, board-certified dermatologist and founder of Marmur Medical.
 “I do not use it in the nose or directly under the eyes.”

 Injection sites: Smile lines and lips.
-“This is best for the nasolabial folds and marionette lines in patients with crinkles that lack good skin texture,” Dr. Hartman says.
-According to Dr. Westbay, it’s better suited for lines that are not as profound or deep, but rather superficial lines that are off label (including fine lines on the sides of the cheeks, fine lines around the mouth, and lines around the lip corners).
+“This is best for the nasolabial folds and marionette lines in patients with crinkles that lack good skin texture,” Dr Hartman says.
+According to Dr Maiman, it’s better suited for lines that are not as profound or deep, but rather superficial lines that are off-label (including fine lines on the sides of the cheeks, fine lines around the mouth, and lines around the lip corners).

 Injection sites: Lips.
-“It is intended for lip augmentation and the correction of wrinkles above the lips,” Dr. Westbay says.
-“It succeeds at providing a result that is soft and natural feeling while still conveying a natural fullness that additionally has the benefit of being long lasting.”
+“It is intended for lip augmentation and the correction of wrinkles above the lips,” Dr Maiman says.
+“It succeeds at providing a result that is soft and natural feeling while still conveying a natural fullness that additionally has the benefit of being long-lasting.”

 What it’s made of: Hyaluronic acid

 Why choose Juvéderm?
-Juvéderm is backed by the makers of Botox (Allergan) and provide long-lasting fillers that give natural results.
-Dr. Westbay says because Juvéderm has a smoother texture, some feel it’s superior at addressing finer lines and wrinkles in tight facial areas.
-This filler also tends to create a more “plump” effect than Restylane products, so “many injectors like to place Juvéderm in areas we want to swell, hydrate, or be more pillowy, such as the lips, temples, and midcheeks, but do not use it in areas such as the tear trough (under the eyes) or on the jawline.”
+Juvéderm is backed by the makers of Botox (Allergan) and provides long-lasting fillers that give natural results.
+Dr Maiman says because Juvéderm has a smoother texture, some feel it’s superior at addressing finer lines and wrinkles in tight facial areas.
+This filler also tends to create a more “plump” effect than Restylane products, so “many injectors like to place Juvéderm in areas we want to swell, hydrate, or be more pillowy, such as the lips, temples, and mid cheeks, but do not use it in areas such as the tear trough (under the eyes) or on the jawline.”

 Injection sites: Lateral cheeks, temples, and jawline.
-“It is the thickest and most structurally supportive [filler in the Juvéderm family],” Dr. Westbay says.
+“It is the thickest and most structurally supportive [filler in the Juvéderm family],” Dr Maiman says.
 “It is indicated for cheek augmentation to correct age-related volume deficit in the midface, and the cheeks are definitely the place it is used most often.”